 Inside Adelaide’s most popular laneway Leigh Street, this Japanese architectural style bar is best described as an ‘inner-city oasis’.
 Serving seasonal cocktails, high end tins, a curated wine list – including vintage wines and spirits - this small bar packs a punch for flavours.
 Taking the idea of a ‘small bar’ literally (it’s less than 4 meters wide) Pink Moon Saloons distinct mountain hut façade is as inviting as a warm ski-lodge after a long cold day.
 Despite its size, it’s the perfect stop for an intimate night for two, or a large group for a celebration.

 If you’re searching for a rooftop bar complete with sweeping city views, find yourself the best sunset seats in the house at Merrymaker.
-Located next to the bustling Adelaide Central Markets, Merrymaker is Adelaide’s highest rooftop bar.
+Located next to the bustling Adelaide Central Markets, Merrymaker is the highest and one of the best rooftop bars in Adelaide.
 Situated on the rooftop to the unique boutique hotel, Hotel Indigo, Merrymaker showcases 25 different gins, creative cocktails and some of SA’s best wine and craft bars.
 For those visiting Adelaide, book your stay at Hotel Indigo and have one of Adelaide’s best views a quick elevator ride away.

 Tucked away, hidden in the tunnel off Peel street - Maybe Mae feels like it has been here forever.
 It does the basement bar thing so right - from its wood-panelled door, to its seductive green leather booths and an art deco inspired timber and mirrored décor - that once ensconced, is hard to leave.
 Maybe Mae is a world-class speakeasy with a decidedly Adelaidean vibe: sophisticated but down-to-earth.

 Anchored in Adelaide on Gilbert Place, Hains & Co is a nautical themed bar specialising in gin, rum and cigars.
-Cocktails include the essentials you’d expect from a gin and rum bar including a Dark n Stormy, a Citrusy breakfast martini and house-mulled cider.
+One of the more popular bars in the Adelaide CBD, cocktails include the essentials you’d expect from a gin and rum bar - including a Dark n Stormy, a Citrusy breakfast martini and house-mulled cider.
 You can also find a range of tap beers that frequently change and comes in sizes such as dingy, tanker and tall ship.
 A food menu is also available with the cult favourite since day one being the house made sausage rolls with shiraz and black pepper chutney.
 You can also purchase and enjoy cigars from Cuba, Nicaragua and the Dominican Republic to enjoy on the front deck.
 So, what shall it be sailor?

 Nola offers a New Orleans way of living with bright neon signs and jazz beats with booths and wooden stools lining the bar area.
 With a focus on beer and whisky, you can expect that and then some with their extensive drinks list.
 New Orleans-inspired cocktails and a giant blackboard displaying a selection of rotating draught beers, close your eyes and be transported from Southern Australia to Southern USA.
 For those feeling a little seedy on a Sunday morning, they also serve hair-of-the-dog cocktails and brunch to get you through.